rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 when it starts transferring it's data.
 During this window writes may occur on the primary.
 If that is the case then the handoff data cannot simply overwrite the local data or else data would be lost **locally**.
-I emphasize locally because obviously we are talking about a redundant system and while it may be lost locally there is a good chance the data still exist on another vnode and read repair would reconcile it.
-However, it's good to avoid local data loss like this and avoid relying too heavily on the redundancy.
+I emphasize locally because we are talking about a redundant system and while the data may be lost locally there is a good chance the data still exist on another vnode and read repair would reconcile it.
+However, it's good to avoid local data loss like this and avoid relying too heavily on redundancy.

 Notice my use of `rts_obj:merge` in the [rts_stat_vnode](https://github.com/rzezeski/try-try-try/blob/master/2011/riak-core-conflict-resolution/rts/src/rts_stat_vnode.erl)